01ingsit1/image-to-webp-python/README.md

 # image-to-webp-python
-Python script for converting most popular images format to webp.
+Python script for multithreaded convertion of most popular image formats to webp.